WaelNalouti/WaelNalouti/README.md

 ### Hi 👋, I'm Wael Nalouti

-## Im a :satellite: Telecommunications Student and :computer: a self-taught Developer from :tunisia: Tunisia
+## Im a :satellite: Telecommunications Student and :computer: a self-taught Developer from :tunisia: TN

 - 🔭 I’m currently working on **Management of resources and energy consumption in mobile networks (Iot)**
 - 🌱 I’m currently learning **Nextjs, TS and Testing**